justin-henley/justin-henley.github.io/README.md

 # Hello, I'm Justin Henley

-Welcome to the code that behind my portfolio.
+Welcome to the code behind my portfolio.
 To see it live, please visit www.justin-henley.com